-When to fly to Dominican Republic
+When is the best time to fly to Dominican Republic?

 Dominican Republic insider information